googleprojectzero/winafl/README.md

 Please refer to the original AFL documentation for more info on these flags.

-To see the supported instrumentation flags, please refer to the documentation on the specific instrumentation mode you are interested in.
+To see the supported instrumentation flags, please refer to the documentation on the specific instrumentation mode you are interested in (see "Instrumentation modes" below).

 ## How does my target run under WinAFL